teuben/teunix/docs/astronomy-on-ubuntu.md

 It is useful to know a few shortcuts about your package manager.
-When you compile a program and find that it needs a file, you can use commands such as **locate**, or **dpkg -S**, or **dpkg -L** to sherlock your way around the file system to solve your problem what's missing.
+When you compile a program and find that it needs a file, you can use linux commands such as **locate**, or **dpkg -S**, or **dpkg -L** to sherlock your way around the file system to solve your problem what's missing.
-Of course *google* and *stackoverflow* can also be very useful.
-Here are a few example commands:
+Of course *google* and *stackoverflow* can also be very useful online search tools.
+Here are a few example commands for debian based systems:

-      dpkg --list                  list all packages you have dpkg -S FILE                 which package owns that FILE dpkg -L PACKAGE              list what files that PACKAGE has installed apt-get -f install           post-install if errors occur apt autoremove               cleanup old stuff not needed anymore apt autoclean
+      dpkg --list                  list all packages you have dpkg -S FILE                 which package owns that FILE dpkg -L PACKAGE              list what files that PACKAGE has installed apt-get -f install           post-install if errors occur apt autoremove               cleanup old stuff not needed anymore apt autoclean                clean

 And here is how to create a list of all possible packages (there are over 60,000) and installed packages, good for *grep*-ing.